 - That, now that all the books of out, the rumored glacial pace is not half so bad because, rather than waiting years, readers can move straight from book to book.

 - That the final three books written posthumously by Jordan's chosen successor, Brandon Sanderson, are masterful – with the last book, A Memory of Light, being one long heart-stopping climax.

 Why have a dedicated a whole page to this?
 Because, like I did, there are many who ask "Is Robert Jordan's The Wheel of Time series worth the time?
 I have been eyeing it for years but..."
 That, and there are many who will not ask and simply avoid it due to the length alone.
 This is understandable as a fourteen-volume epic Fantasy each book of which is 600+ pages is not for the faint of heart.
 Indeed, it requires a deep commitment.
 Thus I write this page to say that it is utterly worth it.
 Not once have I regretted my choice to begin nor have ever been truly tempted to stop.
-Of course, I have not finished The Wheel of Time yet, meaning that my denial of a glacial pace is still subject to change with over five books left to read.
+Of course, I have not finished The Wheel of Time yet – meaning that my denial of a glacial pace is still subject to change.
 Hence this page will be updated as I move forward.
 I can add this, though: Do not read The World of Robert Jordan's The Wheel of Time or The Wheel of Time Companion until after completing the series as they contain spoilers.
 Meanwhile, and as the Aes Sedai say, the Wheel weaves as the Wheel wills.